Mari Indus: Politics

-The leader of PTI in Mari Indus is Khawaja Nasir Abbas and always Pti won the election.The two major political groups here are Syed Ulfat Hussain Shah & Khawaja groups.Second party is Pmln.The leader of Pmln is Waqar Ali Zaidai.
+The leader of PTI in Mari Indus is Khawaja Nasir Abbas and always Pti won the election.The two major political groups here are Syed Ulfat Hussain Shah & Khawaja groups.Second party is Pmln.The leader of Pmln is Waqar Ali Zaidi and the founder of Pakistan Muslim League (N) is Haji Usman in Mari Indus.

 Sports

 Mari Indus has a distinct identity regarding sports.
 People here are fond of sports.
 At one time, the football team of Mari Indus was famous throughout the district. moved away from and now cricket is one of the most popular sports in the Mari Indus.

 Volleyball is also played with great passion but at this time cricket has reached its peak and every day big cricket tournaments are organized in Mari Indus where players from all over Pakistan participate.
 Maari Indus has a distinct identity regarding cricket and it would not be wrong to call it the home of cricket.

 There are four cricket clubs in Mari Indus, the top one being Izhar Cricket Club which organizes All Pakistan level tournaments every year, Dosti Cricket Club, Bahadur Cricket Club and Manzoor Cricket Club.
-Dosti Cricket Club and Izhar Cricket Club are the oldest clubs which have been playing cricket for more or less 35 years.The founder of Izhar Cricket Club is Mr. Yasir Khan of Mari Indus and the club was named after his elder brother Mr. Izharul Haq Shaheed.
-Dosti Cricket Club was also founded about 30 to 35 years ago and its founding members included Ehsanullah Shani, Lala Ramzan, Tahir and others.
+Dosti Cricket Club and Izhar Cricket Club are the oldest clubs which have been playing cricket for more or less 35 years.

-Today, Dosti Cricket Club is led by Muhammad Shehzad Jojo, who is a famous player of Mari Indus and has a reputation.
-While the charge of Izhar Cricket Club is handled by Mr. Asghar Ali, who belongs to one of the few famous families of Mari Indus, apart from this, Waqar Ahmed has been performing the duties of vice-captain for a long time.

-The captain of Bahadur Cricket Club is Mr. Shahzad Panna while the captain of Manzoor Cricket Club changes frequently.